The dirtiest site in the world℠

 We do not send out the annual 1099 tax form to our store owners.
 Since we use 3rd-party payment services to pay you, they are obligated by law

-to supply you with an annual 1099k tax income form by January 31.
+to send you their own annual 1099k tax income form by January 31.
 Therefore you will not receive any 1099 forms from us, nor do we report your income directly to the IRS, which would possibly cause double taxation.
 You will only receive a 1099k from your payment service if you made at least $20,000 and

 had 200 transactions during the year.
 (The usual $600 threshold does not apply to you when getting paid via an electronic payment service instead of directly.)
 Because laws change, we protect ourselves by still asking that all producers participating in our store system supply us with a completed W9 or W-8BEN